 The firm has incident reporting and response procedures that seek to minimise the impact of any data loss which arises.
 These procedures include notifying clients when it is known that their data is at risk and, where appropriate and feasible, taking corrective action.

 PwC's information security policies and procedures aim to make sure that:

 information is protected from internal and external threats;

-confidentiality, availability and integrity of information is maintained statutory regulatory and contractual obligations are met; and access to confidential information is granted only for justified business needs.
+confidentiality, availability and integrity of information is maintained access to confidential information is granted only for justified business needs.